 Digging through the old emails, I had a couple of online dating prospects going on.
 One was a theater actress who would later go on to be Neighbor #2 in a Law and Order episode.
 The other, who I really liked, was an artist and trained dogs.
 We met up once, and I really did like her, but we never connected, and in all of our later emails, she kept talking about how we were going to get hit with another attack any second now, which was always awkward.

 Tuesday morning: my dress shoes were warped and damp and fucked up, but I put them on anyway.
 I only needed to walk to the train station, then I could take them off and let them dry.
-My bag was still wet, so I didn’t pack in the Rumored draft, and decided to leave behind my camera.
+My bag was still wet, so I didn’t pack in the Rumored draft, and decided to leave behind my digital camera.
 I always brought it to snap pictures of New York streets, but I figured I wouldn’t miss anything if I left it home for a day.

-I got on the N. I hated the N, and they just changed the schedule, adding this W train that skipped stops and ran express and made it more difficult to get to work.
+I got on the N train.
+I hated the N, and they just changed the schedule, adding this W train that skipped stops and ran express and made it more difficult to get to work.
 The N crept into the city, and once we got past Lex, it kept getting held up at each station.
 I figured it was this god damned schedule change, that the MTA had fucked it all over, and my commute would be forever filled with these delays.
 It’s maybe ten till 9:00, and I was hoping to get to work by 9:00, but it’s obvious that’s not going to happen.

 It’s about 9:00, and the train is being held at Union Square.
 Someone gets on the train, a hispanic guy, and starts talking to me, but I have my headphones on.
 Nobody ever talks to anybody on the train; it’s like using a urinal: you don’t talk to the person next to you.
 I realized this was not a panhandling attempt, and took off my headphones.

 “Someone flew a plane into the World Trade Center,” he said.
 “They stole a plane and crashed it.”